Fin Whale

 Population number

-There are very rough estimates for specific regions: North Atlantic - 53,000 whales; Mediterranean Sea - fewer than 10,000 whales; North Pacific – 17,000 whales; Southern Hemisphere - 38,185 whales.
-Currently the Fin whale is classified as Endangered (EN).
+There are rough estimates of this species' populations for specific regions: North Atlantic - 53,000 whales; Mediterranean Sea - fewer than 10,000 whales; North Pacific - 17,000 whales; Southern Hemisphere - 38,185 whales.
+Currently, the Fin whale is classified as Endangered (EN).

 Ecological niche